jackuoll/github-actions-dependencies/README.md

 It is best to read through the act documentation (most of what you need to know can be found in the [act repo](https://github.com/nektos/act) README)

-But if you just want a quick-start (after installing of course), simply run `act push` after checking out this repo.
+But if you just want a quick-start (after installing of course), simply run `act push` after checking out this repo (assuming `act` is installed).

 Replace `push` with whatever action the workflow should trigger on.
 Also note what branch you are running on if the branch is important to triggering the workflow!